zaoyang/30-days-of-web-development/day-23/day-23.cq.md

 Let's recap what we just did.
 * We used the terminal to navigate to our computer's downloads folder.
 * We then told the terminal to use the Bash Shell to open the file "shell-script-practice.sh".
-If you peaked at the code on this file, you would have seen Bash Scripting language that walks you through those questions.
+If you peeked at the code on this file, you would have seen Bash Scripting language that walks you through those questions.

 Nice work 👏.
-You just got your first taste of using the terminal, and running a Shell script.
+You just got your first taste of using the terminal and running a Shell script.
 If this all seems like a lot, that's OK.
 It is.
 This article is just an introduction.
-Learning about Shell Scripting, and most importantly how to use the terminal will be crucial as you learn more about Web Development.
+Learning about Shell Scripting, and most importantly, how to use the terminal will be crucial as you learn more about Web Development.

 Tomorrow we'll look closer at the differences between the terminal program and programs like the Finder program (Macs) and Windows Explorer (Windows).
 Hint, one is called a CLI (pronounced "C L I") the other a GUI (pronounced "Gooey").